Randrianasulu/vhs-decode/README.md

 * Check Gain
 * Capture

-To see if you have a connection, use the live preview mode and then hook up your RF cable, normally you will see a white flash as a signal if not change your vmux or input within a 0-2 range with the below command.
+To see if you have a connection, use the live preview mode and then hook up your RF cable, normally you will see a white flash as a signal, if not change your vmux or input within a 0-2 range with the below command.

     sudo echo 0 >/sys/module/cxadc/parameters/vmux